Summary

 }

-Notice in the example above that some value requests required sub-requests.
+Notice in the example above that some value requests required sub-parameters.
 For instance, nodes has a few values of its own that were requested, like isAvailable.
 These are all separated by commas, but that's not necessary if each is followed by a hard-return (e.g., there's no comma before stats).

-Returned Datatype
+Returned Values

-Table: Cluster
+Table: Cluster Datatype

 ParameterTypeRequiredDefaultStabilityDescription

-Some arguments may be required, as indicated in the Required column.
-For return datatypes, this indicates that you must specify which fields you want returned in the results.
+Some input parameters may be required, as indicated in the Required column.
+For return values, this indicates that you are assured a value if the field is requested for the results.

 Table last updated: Aug 19, 2025